incorrect return value of Pathname.realdirpath of Pathname objects created by Pathname.entries

 It is not a bug. just misleading spec.

-#2 Updated by Benoit Daloze about 3 years ago
+#2 Updated by Benoit Daloze over 3 years ago

 I was going to answer but kosaki just did it.